Columbus, GA DUI Attorney

 What Happens if You Refuse to Submit a DUI Test in Georgia?

 What is a “refusal” DUI?
-The biggest impact of the “refusal’ to submit to the police officer’s request to undergo testing is the immediate administrative suspension of your driver’s license.
+The biggest impact of the “refusal” to submit to the police officer’s request to undergo testing is the immediate administrative suspension of your driver’s license.

 A Georgia driver has the right to “refuse” and not allow the officer to administer tests of the driver’s breath, blood or urine.
 However, the “refusal” can have a significant adverse impact on the administrative license suspension case as well as the criminal DUI case.

 Refusal means an automatic twelve (12) month administrative suspension of one’s driving privileges in the State of Georgia by the Department of Driver Services without a right to a limited permit, barring a dismissal or acquittal from the charge of DUI in criminal court.
+However, it you retain Ted Morgan before 30 days from the date of arrest, we may be able to prevent the automatic suspension of your driver’s license.

 What is Georgia’s Implied Consent Law?

-Georgia Law, O.C.G.A. §40-6-392(a)(4)
+Georgia Law, O.C.G.A. § 40-6-392(a)(4)

-Georgia law, O.C.G.A. §40-6-392(a)(4) requires that a person be advised of his implied consent warnings “at the time of the arrest.”
+Georgia law, O.C.G.A. § 40-6-392(a)(4), requires that a person be advised of his implied consent warnings “at the time of the arrest.”
 As a general rule, an arrest for DUI must be made before the officer can give Implied Consent Advisements and test your breath, blood or urine.

 Current Georgia case law provides one exception: when there is a traffic accident resulting in a serious injury and there is probable cause to arrest the driver for DUI, the officer does not need to physically arrest you before reading the Implied Consent Advisement.